-- 1. DBDATE and DBTIME environment variables for the end-user formats of date and time data and DBMONEY for the end-user format of monetary data (if one of these is set) - 2.
-GL\DATE and GL\DATETIME environment variables for the end-user formats of date and time data (if one of these is set) - 3.
+- 1. DBDATE and DBTIME environment variables for the end-user formats of date and time data and DBMONEY for the end-user format of monetary data (if one of environment variables is set) - 2.
+GL\DATE and GL\DATETIME environment variables for the end-user formats of date and time data (if one of environment variables is set) - 3.
 The information that the client locale defines (CLIENT\LOCALE, if it is set) - 4.
 The default locale (U.S. English)